World Economic League Table

 Highlights

-World GDP, in nominal terms, is estimated to amount to $110 trillion for 2024 as a whole and will double to $221 trillion by 2039.
-The bulk of the growth will reflect catch-up between previously less developed economies and more mature economies.
+World GDP, in nominal terms, is estimated to amount to $117 trillion for 2025 as a whole and will almost double to $227 trillion by 2040.

-India is firmly on track to solidify its position as a global economic powerhouse.
-By 2025, it is projected to supplant Japan to become the world’s fourth-largest economy.
+India remains firmly on track to solidify its position as a global economic powerhouse.
+In 2026, it is projected to supplant Japan to become the world’s fourth-largest economy.
 In 2028, it is expected to cross the $5 trillion milestone and by 2029, overtake Germany, securing its place as the world’s third-largest economy.
-Looking further ahead, India is expected to become a $10 trillion economy by 2036, highlighting its long-term potential as a key driver of global economic growth.
+We continue to project that India will reach $10 trillion dollars by 2036 and become the world’s largest economy by the end of the century.

 Download the full World Economic League Table now